-4.2 Verification of an Emissions Report and Submission of Relevant Reports
+4.2 Annual Verification of an Aeroplane Operator's Emissions Report

-- 4.2.1 The aeroplane operator shall engage a verification body for the verification of its Emissions Report. - 4.2.2 [The aeroplane operator should perform an internal pre-verification of its Emissions Report prior to the verification by a verification body.] - 4.2.3 A verification body shall conduct the verification according to ISO 14064-3:2006, and the relevant requirements in Appendix 8. - 4.2.4 Following the verification of the Emissions Report by the verification body, the aeroplane operator and the verification body shall both independently submit, upon authorisation by the aeroplane operator, a copy of the Emissions Report and associated Verification Report to the Authority, in accordance with the timeline in 3.2.1 and 3.3.1. - 4.2.5 [The Authority shall perform an order of magnitude check of the Emissions Report in accordance with the timetable in Annex 16, Part IV, Appendix 1.] - 4.2.6 To facilitate order of magnitude checks and ensure the completeness of reported data, and where necessary to support the implementation of the requirements in this regulation, the Authority shall share, upon agreement with another State's Administrating Authority, specific data and information contained in the aeroplane operator's Emissions Report for aeroplane operators performing flights to and from the requesting State. - 4.2.7 The Authority shall inform concerned aeroplane operators on the requests for data sharing.
-In the absence of an agreement between the two States, this information shall not be disclosed to third parties. - 4.2.8 [The Authority should share, upon a justified request from another State, data on aeroplane operators which are attributed to it, where the request relates to the correct attribution of flights to aeroplane operators.
-This includes leased aeroplanes where there is a risk of incorrect attribution of flights due to the complexity of leasing and Parent/Subsidiary arrangements between aeroplane operators.
+- 4.2.1 The aeroplane operator shall engage a verification body for the verification of its annual Emissions Report. - 4.2.2 Before engaging the verification body, the aeroplane operator should conduct a check to confirm the verification body's accreditation status for the purpose of these regulations. - Note: Supporting resources for this purpose include the list of verification bodies accredited in States, included within the ICAO document entitled "CORSIA Central Registry (CCR): Information and Data for Transparency" that is available on the ICAO CORSIA website, as well as lists of accredited verification bodies with their corresponding CORSIA scopes provided through the accrediting national accreditation body. - 4.2.3 The aeroplane operator should perform an internal pre-verification of its Emissions Report prior to the verification by a verification body. - 4.2.4 A verification body shall conduct the verification according to ISO 14064-3:2019, and the relevant requirements in Appendix 6, Section 3. - 4.2.5 Following the verification of the Emissions Report by the verification body, the aeroplane operator and the verification body shall both independently submit, upon authorisation by the aeroplane operator, a copy of the Emissions Report and associated Verification Report to the Authority, in accordance with the timeline in 3.2.1. - 4.2.6 The Authority shall perform an order of magnitude check of the Emissions Report in accordance with the timetable in Appendix 1. - 4.2.7 To facilitate order of magnitude checks and ensure the completeness of reported data, and where necessary to support the implementation of the requirements in this regulation, the Authority shall share, upon agreement with another State's Administrating Authority, specific data and information contained in the aeroplane operator's Emissions Report for aeroplane operators performing flights to and from the requesting State. - Note: Such data and information could include aeroplane operator's name, reporting year, number of international flights per aerodrome pair or State pair and aeroplane and emissions data. - 4.2.8 The Authority shall inform concerned aeroplane operators on the requests for data sharing.
+In the absence of an agreement between the two States, this information shall not be disclosed to third parties.

-CAR ENV CHAPTER 4

-4.2.9 The Authority should support other States and provide flight information (e.g., from ATM systems), especially in cases where the flight is between two States which does not include the State to which the aeroplane operator is attributed.
-Such data includes origin and destination aerodromes, flight date and time, aircraft type.

-Note: As an example of leasing complexities, Operator A may lease its aeroplane to Operator B, with both operators using the same aeroplane during the year but Operator B not operating to the State making the request for information.
-The State regulating Operator A may want to confirm that the leased aeroplane is identified in the Emissions Report from Operator B to be confident that Operator A has not under reported.]

-- 4.2.10 The Authority shall provide the name of the verification body used to verify each Emissions Report upon a request for information disclosure. - 4.2.11 The Authority should inform concerned aeroplane operators of any request for information disclosure.
+- 4.2.9 The Authority should share, upon a justified request from another State, data on aeroplane operators which are attributed to it, where the request relates to the correct attribution of flights to aeroplane operators.
+This includes leased aeroplanes where there is a risk of incorrect attribution of flights due to the complexity of leasing and Parent/Subsidiary arrangements between aeroplane operators. - 4.2.10 The Authority should support other States and provide flight information (e.g., from ATM systems), especially in cases where the flight is between two States which does not include the State to which the aeroplane operator is attributed.
+Such data includes origin and destination aerodromes, flight date and time, aircraft type. - Note: As an example of leasing complexities, Operator A may lease its aeroplane to Operator B, with both operators using the same aeroplane during the year but Operator B not operating to the State making the request for information.
+The State regulating Operator A may want to confirm that the leased aeroplane is identified in the Emissions Report from Operator B to be confident that Operator A has not under reported. - 4.2.11 The Authority shall provide the name of the verification body used to verify each Emissions Report upon a request for information disclosure. - 4.2.12 The Authority should inform concerned aeroplane operators of any request for information disclosure.